Ministerial and corporate governance

 The agencies in the administrative branch include the Transport and Communications Agency, the Transport Infrastructure Agency and the Meteorological Institute.

-The companies operating under its ownership steering are Fintraffic Ltd, Cinia Oy, Finnish Rail, West Railway and East Railway.
-The Finnish Broadcasting Company also falls within the Ministry’s administrative branch.
+The companies operating under its ownership steering are Fintraffic Ltd, Arctia Ltd, Airport Line Ltd, West Railway Ltd and East Railway Ltd. The Finnish Broadcasting Company also falls within the Ministry’s administrative branch.
 It is steered by an Administrative Council appointed by Parliament.

 Related links to this site: